VilemR/AWS_DeepRacer/README.md

     return reward
 ```

-can be easily replace by just a couple of lines:
+can be easily replaced by just a couple of lines:
 ```python
     reward = 1.0
     if abs(self.get_car_heading_error()) <=DIRECTION_THRESHOLD: